aisingapore/PeekingDuck/docs/use_cases/object_counting.md

 We have a more complex variant of object counting that is called zone counting which makes use of the zone count node.
 It allows for the creation of zones within a single image, and provides separate counts of the chosen objects detected for objects that fall inside the zones created.

-For more informatio, check out the [readme](zoning.md#zone-counting) for zone counting.
+For more information, check out the [readme](zoning.md#zone-counting) for zone counting.